 Challenge number Detail of challenge 1 Assessments, observations and discussions with children indicate underdeveloped oral language skills and vocabulary gaps among many pupil premium children.
 These are evident from Reception through to KS1 and, in general, are more prevalent among our pupil premium children than their peers.
 A strong emphasis is needed on development of language understanding, narrative skills, speech sound pronunciation and vocabulary, including technical subject-specific vocabulary.
-2 Our assessments and observations still indicate that the education and wellbeing of many of our pupil premium children have been impacted by partial school and pre-school closures to a greater extent than for other children.
+2 Our assessments and observations still indicate that the education and wellbeing of many of our pupil premium children have been impacted by pre-school closures and national lockdowns to a greater extent than for other children.
 These findings are supported by national studies.
-This has re- sulted in significant gaps in both academic and social and emotional skills leading to children falling further behind age-related expectations.
-Year R entry data indicates that a large number of children have entered reception below age expectations.
+This has resulted in significant gaps in both academic and social and emotional skills leading to children falling further behind age-related expectations.
+Autumn 1 2023 assessment Year R entry data indicates that a large number of Pupil Premium children have entered reception below age expectations.
 It also shows that pupil premium children have entered reception well below that of non-pupil premium children in all areas of the Early Years Foundation Stage.
-Autumn 2022 Internal assessments indicate that Maths attainment among pupil premium children is below that of non-pupil premium children in Year 1.
-Autumn 22 Internal assessments indicate that Reading, Writing and Maths attainment among pupil premium children is below that of non-pupil premium children in Year 2.
-In Year 2 a large percentage of pupil premium children need additional support as they are SEN support on the SEND register, 3 Our assessments and observations indicate that many pupil premium children need support to develop their emotional literacy, social and emotional skills, positive learning behaviours and good mental health and wellbeing.
+Autumn 2023 internal assessments indicate that Reading, Writing and Maths attainment among pupil premium children is below that of non-pupil premium children in Year 1.
+In Year 1.
+36% percent of pupil premium children are SEND support or have an EHCP.
+The focus for these children will be to try to accelerate progress to reach age expected expectations.
+Our Autumn 23 internal assessments indicate that Reading and Writing attainment among pupil premium children is only slightly e.g. 3% below that of non-pupil premium children in Year 2 and there is no gaps in Maths.
+The focus for this Year group will be to maintain this attainment that has previously been made and also to focus on some of these Pupil Premium children achieving Greater Depth.
+3 Our assessments and observations indicate that many pupil premium children need support to develop their emotional literacy, social and emotional skills, positive learning behaviours and good mental health and wellbeing.
 Pupil premium children can often be more tired and find it harder to concentrate.
 Some pupil premium children lack real life experiences which build resilience and other skills needed.
 Turbulence affects some children who have had multiple school moves.
 Turbulent family situations can impact on some children's physical and emotional wellbeing.
 Some children require additional emotional support, particularly in starting the day.
-4 Our assessments and observations indicate that many pupil premium children enter school with poor fine and gross motor skills.
-5 Our attendance data from 2021/2022 indicates that attendance among pupil premium children last year was only 3% below attendance for non- pupil premium children.
-Since the beginning of Autumn 1 this has remained the same.
-Overall attendance in 2021/22 was lower than in the preceding 3 years at 92.8%.
-The percentage of pupil premium children who are persistently absent is high at 30%.
+5 Our assessments and observations indicate that many pupil premium children enter school with poor fine and gross motor skills.
+Our attendance data from 2022/2023 indicates that attendance among Ŭ pupil premium children last year was only 5% below attendance for non- pupil premium children.

+The percentage of pupil premium children who are persistently absent is high at 33%.
 Our assessments and observations indicate that absenteeism is negatively impacting pupil premium children' progress.
 Poor attendance adversely affects the progress of some children, their attitudes to learning and social and emotional development.
 6 Our observations show that some pupil premium children do not come to school with suitable clothing and equipment (uniform, PE kit) to access the curriculum.
 They also cannot afford to pay for extra-curricular clubs or school trip.
 7 Our observations show that additional emotional support for some Services children is needed.
 It also benefits these children to form links with other Service children.